foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

 |dsp_icon_2.3|

-In this lab example multiplication and accumulation of two arrays of complex numbers will be used as a way to compare performance of ARC DSP extensions when used effectively.
+In this lab example multiplication and accumulation of two arrays of complex numbers are used as a way to compare performance of ARC DSP extensions when used effectively.

 The sum of element wise products of two arrays of complex numbers is calculated according to the following formula: